 My daughter is hurting.
 She misses school.
 She misses her teachers.
 She misses her friends.
 It’s scary to live in a pandemic.
 I can’t help her much with schoolwork while working full time.
 So I’m not making her finish all her assignments.
 And I don’t plan to.

-April 7 – After my 2-year-old daughter’s preschool closed on March 13, her teacher is holding “circle time” online every morning.
-My daughter sits on the couch in front of the computer and her face lights up when she sees her beloved teacher appear on the screen.
-The teacher reads books aloud to them and they sing together, draw pictures and share what they are doing at home.
+April 7 – After my 2-year-old’s preschool closed on March 13, the teacher is holding “circle time” online every morning.
+My child sits on the couch in front of the computer and lights up when our beloved teacher appears on the screen.
+The teacher reads books aloud to the kids and they sing together, draw pictures and share what they are doing at home.
 She’s also encouraging them to do offline activities — one day they all planted beans and other seeds in plastic bags with paper towels and water and stuck them to their windows to watch them grow.

 It’s beautiful.
 It’s also heartbreaking.

-My daughter started preschool in February.
-Her older sister attended the same preschool years ago, and the director and lead teacher is now a good friend of mine, so my little one has known her since she was born.
+My child started preschool in February.
+Our older child attended the same preschool years ago, and the director and lead teacher is now a good friend of mine, so my little one has known her since she was born.
 This teacher has a gift with children — what I call her magic.
 She listens to children, encourages them to share their opinions and learn by exploring and investigating.
-As soon as my daughter started going there, her vocabulary blossomed into thousands of words and complete sentences.
-She began telling us stories about her new friends.
-She was eager to go there every day.
+As soon as my 2-year-old started going there, vocabulary blossomed into thousands of words and complete sentences, telling us stories about new friends, and eager to go there every day.

-Now, almost every morning she asks me if she is going to her preschool.
-When I say no, she nods her head and accepts it.
-But she doesn’t understand why we are staying at home, or why she can’t go to her school, hug her teacher, play with her friends.
-No matter how much we try to re-create the preschool experience for her at home, making homemade Play-Doh, planting seeds or doing science experiments with milk, food coloring and dish soap, it’s not the same.
+Now, almost every morning my child asks me if there is preschool today.
+When I say no, I get a head nod.
+But my child doesn’t understand why we are staying at home, or why we can’t go to school, hug our teachers, play with our friends.
+No matter how much we try to re-create the preschool experience at home, making homemade Play-Doh, planting seeds or doing science experiments with milk, food coloring and dish soap, it’s not the same.

 It’s not the same for my 10-year-old either.
 She’s in fifth grade at a public Spanish and English dual-immersion school in Oakland Unified.
 She cried when she found out she wasn’t going back to school this year.
 I held her.
 I told her I was sad, too.